Correcting non-independent and non-identically distributed errors with surface codes: Overview of the surface code

 is the probability of connecting two stabilizers that have horizontal distance $l_x$ and vertical distance $l_z$ by the shortest chain of single-qubit errors.
 Substituting Eq.~\eqref{eq:prob_css} into Eq.~\eqref{eq:weight_css} and ignoring a common coefficient $-\log(p)>0$, the edges of the input graph are weighted according to the \emph{Manhattan distance}

 which is the distance induced by the vector $l_1$-norm.

 The algorithm then searches for a perfect matching such that the sum of the weights of the edges is minimal, corresponding to a maximally probable error chain, and returns indices of defects that should be locally paired by the correction.
-MWPM in its standard implementation assumes single-qubit $X$ and $Z$ errors independently, hence decoding takes place separately in primal and dual sub-lattices.
-Pauli-$Y$ errors, however, create pairs of defects in the two sub-lattices simultaneously, which compromises the capabilities of the standard matching decoder.
+MWPM in its standard implementation assumes single-qubit $X$ and $Z$ errors independently, hence decoding takes place separately in dual and primal sub-lattices.
+Pauli $Y$ errors create pairs of defects in the two sub-lattices simultaneously, which compromises the capabilities of the standard matching decoder.
+Certain modified versions of the MWPM algorithm can, to some extent, take correlations beyond the paradigm of independent $X$ and $Z$ errors into account and therefore demonstrate the improved decoding efficiency in the presence of $Y$ errors~\cite{PhysRevLett.124.130501,6874997}.
+For simplicity, here we will focus on the matching algorithm in its standard form.
+However, we note that Clifford deformation methods suggested in this paper can in principle be combined with more advanced versions of the MWPM decoder, e.g. those taking into account correlations between deformed sub-lattices~\cite{6874997} or allowing for parallel decoding~\cite{skoric2023parallel}.

-We note that more involved decoding algorithms can take correlations beyond the paradigm of independent $X$ and $Z$ errors into account and therefore demonstrate the improved decoding efficiency in the presence of $Y$ errors.
-Such decoders are, however, based on more computationally heavy algorithms or require extensive pre-processing, presumably rendering them incompatible with fast on-the-go error correction in real quantum hardware.
-Hence, here we will focus exclusively on the matching algorithm and its variations.
+Finally, there are classes of decoders not based on matching algorithms.
+As such the tensor-network decoder of Ref.~\cite{PhysRevA.90.032326} is capable of finding the optimal code-capacity thresholds, however, for the price of runtime scaling exponentially with the code size, rendering it incompatible with fast on-the-go error correction in real quantum hardware.